MuoboTone/outreachy-contributions/README.md

 #### 📝 Key Observations
 - Generalization Gap: Both models perform worse on external data (lower ROC-AUC/Accuracy), but ECE degrades less.
-- Precision ↑ + Recall ↓: Models are overly conservative in external data (prioritizing fewer false positives at the cost of missing true positives).
+- Precision ↑ + Recall ↓: Because the training data had way more negative samples than positive ones, both models default to guessing "non-toxic"  unless there is high confidence.
 - models are biased toward predicting "non-toxic" compounds due to the class imbalance in the training data.
-- PR-AUC Improvement: Suggests better precision-recall balance in external data (maybe positives are "easier" to identify).
+- PR-AUC Improvement: Precision-recall balance in external data improve a little (maybe positives are "easier" to identify).

 ### 📚 Recommendations
-1. Address Recall Drop: Use threshold tuning to balance precision/recall (e.g., lower decision threshold to increase recall).
+1. Tackling low Recall by adjust the decision threshold

-2. Cost-Benefit Analysis:
-   - If false positives are costly (e.g., toxic compounds mislabeled as safe), current precision is acceptable.
-   - If false negatives are worse (e.g., missing toxic compounds), improve recall at the expense of precision.
+Right now, the model is missing too many positive cases (low recall), which limits its ability to detect actual toxic compounds.
+One straightforward way to fix this is by tweaking the decision threshold which is the cutoff point where your model flips from predicting "0" to "1."
+By default, many models use a 0.5 threshold, but that’s not always ideal.
+If you lower it (say, to 0.3), the model will flag more cases as positive, catching more true positives (better recall).
+But there’s a trade-off: you’ll also get more false positives (worse precision).

+2. Weighing the costs based on the scenario?

+Basically determining which errors hurt more.
+If detecting true positives (toxic compounds) is more important, then boosting recall is worth the cost of more false alarms.
+Otherwise the current precision of 0.88/0.78 might suffice.

+In the real world for example drug discovery, the trade-offs between recall (catching true toxic compounds) and precision (avoiding false alarms) aren’t just technical, they’re about safety.
+Low recall allows toxic compounds slip through undetected while low precision means safe compounds are being classified as toxic.